bitshares/bitshares.github.io-old/_technologies/en/delegated-proof-of-stake-consensus.md

 stakeholder participation in electing witnesses, the harder it becomes to change the rules.

-Ultimately, changing the rules depends upon everyone on the network to upgrade their software, and no block chain level protocol can enforce how rules are changed.
+Ultimately, changing the rules depends upon everyone on the network to upgrade their software, and no blockchain level protocol can enforce how rules are changed.
 This means that hard-forking "bug fixes" can be rolled out without requiring a vote of the stakeholders, so long as they remain true to the universally expected behavior of the code.